emcconville/wand/docs/test.rst

 It uses pytest_ as its testing library.
 The above command will automatically install pytest as well if it's not installed yet.

-Or you can manually install pytest and then use :program:`py.test` command.
+Or you can manually install pytest and then use :program:`pytest` command.
 It provides more options:

 .. sourcecode:: console

    $ pip install pytest
-   $ py.test
+   $ pytest

 .. _pytest: http://pytest.org/